dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 Value components may have additional specific inputs for configuration that can be handled in `DisplayEditComponent`'s template as well
 ,e.g., additional configuration of how do display a date.

+## Search Module

+Search module allows different modes of search, to make simple or complex searches, in DSP-API.
+This module contains various components to search.
+All of them can be used standalone or in combination in dsp-search-panel.

+### Search-panel

+Fully customizable panel.
+You can set the following parameters in dsp-search-panel:

+- route: string; url-route for search results
+- filterbyproject: string; project iri to limit search results by project
+- projectfilter: boolean; selection of all projects to filter by one of them
+- advanced: boolean; additional menu with advanced / extended search
+- expert: boolean;  additional menu with expert search / gravsearch "editor"

+If everything is set to false or undefined the search-panel is a simple full-text search.

+### Fulltext search

+Full text search quickly finds all instances of a term in DSP-API.

+### Expert search

+Expert search is a textarea to write manually GravSearch queries when you know the language.

+### Advanced search

+Advanced search is a search form in which resource class and its properties related to one specific ontology are selected to create a GravSearch query.